Jagdgeschwader 50

-Jagdgeschwader 50 (JG 50), sometimes erroneously referred to as Jagdgruppe 50, was formed at Wiesbaden-Erbenheim Airfield in the in early June 1943 as Jagdgruppe Süd.
+Jagdgeschwader 50 (JG 50), sometimes erroneously referred to as Jagdgruppe 50, was formed at Wiesbaden-Erbenheim Airfield in the early June 1943 as Jagdgruppe Süd.
 It only controlled two augmented Staffeln (squadrons).
 It was a specialized unit with the primary objective to combat the United States Army Air Forces' heavy bomber formations as well as intercepting the Royal Air Force's de Havilland Mosquito light bombers during World War II.
 The Geschwader was equipped with the Messerschmitt Bf 109, some of them equipped with the under-wing WGr 21 rocket-propelled mortar, as well as a special high-altitude variant.

 History

 On 21 July 1943, Jagdgruppe Süd der ObdL was formed as a high-altitude fighter unit to combat the RAF's Mosquito twin-engine bomber and reconnaissance aircraft.
 On 15 August 1943 the unit was redesignated Jagdgeschwader 50 and was commanded by Major Hermann Graf, the first pilot in history to achieve 200 aerial victories.
 It was planned to equip JG 50 with the Messerschmitt Me 163 rocket fighter and began training on glider aircraft.
 Both JG 50 (and its sister unit Jagdgeschwader 25) were ultimately unsuccessful in effectively countering the Mosquito and were more successfully used for interception of the US heavy bomber formations during the daylight offensive over Europe in 1943-44.
 Only one Mosquito was taken down, and even that is subject to dispute.

 JG 50 were initially equipped with eight Messerschmitt Bf 109G-5s and Bf 109G-6s.
 These aircraft were polished to increase speed, and equipped with a special internal tank for liquefied nitrous oxide as part of the GM-1 engine power boosting system, which was injected directly into the supercharger intake.
 This allowed the pilot to boost the rated horsepower of the DB 605 engine.
 The unit was later also equipped with specially supercharged Fw 190A-5.